kosonocky/kosonocky.github.io/books.markdown

 - What I Learned Losing a Million Dollars <span style="color:gray">by Paul and Moynihan</span>
 - The Book <span style="color:gray">by Alan Watts</span>
 - **Godel, Escher, Bach** <span style="color:gray">by Douglas Hofstadter</span>
-- What do you care what other people think <span style="color:gray">by Richard Feynman</span>
+- What Do You Care What Other People Think? <span style="color:gray">by Richard Feynman</span>
 - **The Fabric of Reality** <span style="color:gray">by David Deutsch</span>
 - Six Not So Easy Pieces <span style="color:gray">by Richard Feynman</span>
 - How Innovation Works <span style="color:gray">by Matt Ridley</span>